February 11, 2015

 “Beyond the Wall” Examines East Germany’s Design Culture

-A new book offers an exhaustive account of life and design in the former GDR.
+A new book exhaustively examines life and design in East Germany.

 Communist East Germany developed a vibrant design culture of its own, with products like this Rema Trabant T6 radio from 1964–1965.
 The Wende Museum in Los Angeles has the largest collection of such objects in the country.

 History is a tale constantly revised depending on the circumstances of its telling.
 And no modern tales are as fraught with multiple meanings as those of the Cold War era, which spanned more than four decades from the end of World War II in 1945 to the fall of socialist regimes in Europe from 1989 to 1991.

 In an ambitious effort to illuminate this period’s multifaceted nature, Taschen Books published Beyond the Wall: Art and Artifacts from the GDR, a 904-page volume that offers readers over 2,500 objects from the Los Angeles–based Wende Museum’s more than 100,000-piece collection of items from the Eastern Bloc—the largest in the country.
 Since the museum was founded in 2002, it has become a repository for remnants of a fast-disappearing culture, repudiated by the former Soviet state that’s uncomfortable with its history.

 The book is a labor of love by Benedikt Taschen and Justinian Jampol, and was designed by Benjamin Wolbergs.